dotnet/orleans/Step-by-step-Tutorials/Declarative-Persistence.md

 ## Handling failures using persistence

 Generally speaking reading and writing a grain's state is a good mechanism to handle failures as well as serving its original intent.
 There is a possibility that your grain call fails in the middle of a method due to different reasons and you end up with a state which is half changed.
 In this case reading from storage can return your state to the last correct state.
-The "Let it crash" philosophy of Erlang works exactly like this so if a grain can not continue its job, you can tell it to deactivate itself so state is cleanedup and in the next grain activation, the state will be read from storage.
-Also you can simply fix the state yourself and not kill the activation.
+Alternatively, having gotten into such a state, the grain can request to get immediately deactivated by calling  DeactivateOnIdle(), so that its a next request to it would trigger reactivation of the grain, which would reread the persistent state and reconstruct its in-memory copy.

 ## Next